Blog

 }

-And a simple service that have only one method that get an order by its id:
+And a simple service that has only one method, which gets an order by its id:

 public class OrderService